Stories by Storie

 Looking for digital comprehension and vocabulary activities to pair with The Food Group series by Jory John and Pete Oswald?
 I've got you covered!
 I have included a Google Slides link that can be used with Google Classroom along with a fillable student PDF.

 You can find all of these activities in my Jory John Book Companion Bundle.
-This bundle also contains mini activity packs for The Great Eggscape and The Good, the Bad, and the Spooky.
+This bundle also contains mini activity packs for As Cool as it Gets, The Great Eggscape, The Good, the Bad, and the Spooky, and more!

 The Food Group books by Jory John and Pete Oswald are all very entertaining books for kids!
 This bundle includes book companions for The Bad Seed, The Good Egg, The Cool Bean, and The Couch Potato.
 These book companions contain comprehension questions, vocabulary activities, graphic organizers, sequencing activities, and writing crafts.
 These activities can help guide your students through the books.
 This bundle also includes a bonus resource with mini-packs for The Great Eggscape and The Good, the Bad, and the Spooky.